Trygve Slagsvold Vedum: Party leader

 In 2009, he became second deputy leader of the Centre Party, then party leader in 2014.
 At the time, he was the youngest ever Centre Party leader.

 Vedum led the party into the 2017 election, with the party becoming a clear winner of the election with 10,3 percent of the vote.
 The party received their best results since the 1993 election.
 Despite this, there was no change of government.
 Vedum himself said one had to look back to the 1990s during the EU debate and the glory days of Per Borten's premiership to find equally good results.

 After a lot of speculation, the party convention announced in June 2021 that Vedum would be the party's prime minister candidate for the 2021 election.

 His party gained 9 seats in Parliament and receiving 13,5 percent of the vote following the election on 13 September.
 His party had campaigned to end Erna Solberg's centralisation policies, and to form a Labour-Centre Party government, the latter to contrary wishes from Labour leader Jonas Gahr Støre.

 Vedum subsequently opened to work with the Socialist Left Party in government, and along with the Labour Party, started pre-negotiations on 23 September.
 On 29 September, the Socialist Left Party withdrew from negotiations, notably citing lack of progress when it came to petroleum and welfare, among other policies as well.
 Vedum reassured that his party would still work with the Socialist Left if it would be relevant, and called for immediate negotiations to begin between the Centre Party and Labour Party.
 These negotiations began later that day.
 On 8 October, Støre and Vedum announced that the new government's platform would be presented on 13 October and that they were ready to form a government on 14 October.

 Vedum was mentioned as a candidate for minister of local government, but was then mentioned as a candidate for minister of finance after Støre rejected to appoint Sigbjørn Gjelsvik to the position.
 This was due to the Labour Party preferring a Centre Party member from their leadership to hold the position, a position Gjelsvik did not hold.

+On 30 January 2025, he announced that the Centre Party would be withdrawing from government following disagreements over the implementation of the EU's fourth energy package and thereby returning to opposition.
+Parliamentary leader Marit Arnstad added that the party would continue to support Jonas Gahr Støre as prime minister.